vippsas/vipps-developers/contact.md

 For _**technical**_ issues related to Vipps and development of services using our APIs: Please see below.

 ## Almost all questions are answered in the documentation

-**Important:** Almost all requests we get are already covered in the technical documentation.

 Please check the
 [FAQs (Frequently Asked Questions)](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/faqs).